-2018 The aim of this resource is to give students the opportunity to investigate the impact of science, technology, engineering and mathematics (STEM) on ejection seats.
-AIMING FOR AWESOME Emergency ex The first use of an ejection seat in a practical application by a British pilot involved the Armstrong.
-Whitworth A.W.52 flying wing experimental aircraft in May 1949.
+The first use of an ejection seat in a practical application by a British pilot involved the Armstrong Whitworth A.W.52 flying wing experimental aircraft in May 1949.

 In aircraft, an ejection seat is a system designed to rescue the pilot or other crew of an aircraft in an emergency.
 In most designs, the aircraft canopy comes off and the seat is propelled out of the aircraft by an explosive charge or rocket motor, carrying the pilot with it.
 Once clear of the aircraft, the ejection seat deploys a parachute.
-In twoseat aircraft, the seats are ejected at different angles to avoid a collision.
+In two-seat aircraft, the seats are ejected at different angles to avoid a collision.

 Before ejection seats, pilots would have to remove the aircraft canopy manually to climb and jump out.

-TIME TO THINK Ethical c Ejection sears can save fives.
+Ejection sears can save lives.
 However, they are not used in commercial passenger aircraft.

-In pairs, discuss why ejection seats are not used in this way
+In pairs, discuss why ejection seats are not used in this way.